 I am a Visual Artist based in the beautiful Douglas Valley in the North West of England.
 I embarked on an MA in Contemporary Art after completing a BA Hons Fine Art at the University of Salford 2017 – 2020, in which I graduated with First-Class Honours.
 I won the Howarth Life Drawing Prize in 2018 and travelled to Berlin with the bursary award.
 My current practice focuses predominantly on painting.
 I explore the local landscape and react to my environs; researching through photography, video, satellite maps, note taking, poetry, sense connections to my surroundings, and psychological aspects such as dreams.
 I then translate this information to produce various degrees of abstracted interpretations of the landscape.

 The power of abstraction is my tool in configuring my message.
-I am interested in psychogeography and the world around me which I interpret through thought, philosophy, and as an idea.
-Paradoxically, the world appears in a ‘concrete’ existence; however, I don’t attempt to represent external reality but seek to portray the world through shapes, colours, and textures.
-Rural/ suburban/urban districts, the edge lands, where the city meets the countryside are my subjects.
-My work is inspired by artists including Victor Pasmore, Ivon Hitchen, Albert Irvin, Peter Lanyon, and Adrian Berg.
-By studying these artist’s techniques and manner of observing and painting the landscape, I contextualise my work through the observation of their compositions, use of colour, and brushmarks.
-Aboriginal artist's such as Mark Nodea also inspire me, not just the visual impact of the images they produce but also the spiritual connection of the native people to the land and aspects of their culture such as the ‘walkabout’ and ‘Dreamtime’.
+I am interested in psychogeography.
+The world around me is interpreted through thought, philosophy, and as an idea.
+Paradoxically, the world appears in a concrete existence; however, I don’t attempt to represent external reality but seek to portray the world through shapes, colours, and tonal values.
+Rural/ suburban/urban districts, the edgelands, where the city meets the countryside, are my subjects.
+My work is historically inspired by artists including Victor Pasmore, Ivon Hitchen, Albert Irvin, Peter Lanyon, and Adrian Berg.
+As well as being inspired by contemporary artists such as Shara Hughes’ forms and colour layers and Julie Mehretu’s mark making, layering, and political and social influences in her work.
+By studying these artists techniques and manner of observing and painting the landscape, I contextualise my work through the observations of their compositions, use of colour, and brushmarks.
+The post-impressionists and Vincent Van Gogh have always been one of my founding inspirations, as has the colourist-inspired Yorkshire landscapes of David Hockney.